 • Use your phone’s spam filtering: Modern phones come with the ability to scan suspicious numbers and spam text messages automatically.
 Turn yours on now.

-What do I do if I receive a scam message?
+What do I do if I receive an sms scam message?

 If you receive a scam text, the best practice is to deal with it efficiently.